rye-breadd/americanprintculture/README.md

-# Web Scraper using Playwright
+# Hoji Shinbun Digital Collection Webscraper

 This script utilizes Playwright and Node.js to scrape data from a specific website.
 It automatically navigates through search results, extracts relevant article content, and counts the occurrences of a specific word in the text.
 The collected data is saved into a JSON file.